Frequently Asked Questions

 Arrival and Departure

 Please make your travel plans accordingly.
-If you must arrive later than dinnertime on June 16th or leave earlier than lunchtime on June 25th, please let us know as soon as possible.
+If you must arrive later than dinnertime on June 14th or leave earlier than lunchtime on June 23th, please let us know as soon as possible.
 Please provide this information on the Participant Questionnaire in the section Late Arrivals/Early Departures.
-Or you can always email us at .
+Or you can always email us at email@example.com

 The Profound Treasury Retreat staff has gathered some additional, specific information captured in these Travel FAQs that are specific to the retreat and arriving by plane, train and bus.